pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_updateallocproperty.md

 ## -description

-The **D3DDDI_UPDATEALLOCPROPERTY** structure describes the parameters needed to update an allocation.
+The **D3DDDI_UPDATEALLOCPROPERTY** structure is used to update properties of a memory allocation.

 ## -struct-fields